 Right after identifying your needs and creating a strategy, choosing the appropriate provider for your marketing campaign is also crucial.

 There are quite a number of platforms that offer email marketing service out there, as well as help manage and run your campaign.
-MailChimp, GetResponse, ActiveCampaign, Zoho Campaigns are good examples of email marketing services.
+MailChimp, GetResponse, ActiveCampaign, Constant Contact, Zoho Campaigns are good examples of email marketing services.